mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 *[tape change]*

 ... seamless monument, if you don’t really attach, if you don’t really dichotomize, that is really [a] seamless monument for you, right now.
 That is really teaching from your back.
 That is teaching coming from life as a whole – not front, not back, not life or death, [but] as a whole.
-And if you do continue to take care of your life just like zazen – you really teach to somebody, even though you don’t say anything.
+And if you do continue to take care of your life just like zazen, you really teach to somebody, even though you don’t say anything.

 So, this Brahman really wanted to know what life’s seamless monument is.